3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Fluoroquinolones act by deactivating bacterial enzymes necessary for the transcription of DNA.
 DNA is very tightly coiled in order to fit inside a cell.
 Segments of DNA to be used in protein production must be uncoiled by an enzyme called DNA gyrase.
 The fluoroquinolone antibiotics deactivate DNA gyrase making the reading of DNA impossible.
 The bacterial cell dies.
 Mammalian DNA gyrase is of a completely different shape and remains untouched.

-- The use of enrofloxacin can produce crystals in urine.
+Common side effects for enrofloxacin are upset stomach, as is can be seen with any oral medication.
+In most cases this would be vomiting or appetite loss and giving the medication with food should solve the problem.
+The use of enrofloxacin can produce crystals in urine, especially if the patient is dehydrated.
 These crystals may show up on a laboratory test thus it is important to be aware of this side effect.
 Enrofloxacin crystals should not be confused with more clinically relevant struvite, oxalate, or urate crystals.

 INTERACTIONS WITH OTHER DRUGS